EleutherAI/gpt-neox/README.md

 EleutherAI is currently using [Weights & Biases to record experiments](https://wandb.ai/eleutherai/neox).
 If you are logged into Weights & Biases on your machine - you can do this by executing `wandb login` - your runs will automatically be recorded.
 Additionally, set the config parameter `wandb_team` if you would like the run to be added to an organisation/team account.

+We also support using Tensorboard via the `tensorboard-dir` argument.
+To use tensorboard, install the optional packages found at `requirements/requirements-tensorboard.txt`

 ## Inference

+[WIP]

+## Evaluation

+[WIP]

+## Distilling

 [WIP]